jbman223/slate/source/index.md

 An invalid API key will cause the request to return a 404 error.
 </aside>

-## Test Current Profile
+## Create New Profile

-This endpoint retrieves the current profile.
+Create a new profile by replacing all zipcode sale information attached to this profile with the provided zipcode sale information.

 ### HTTP Request